JayalakshmiShetty/Cucumber-TestNG-Assignment/README.md

 ## Execution From Intellij:
 > - Right click on testng.xml file and click on "Run"
-> - Right click on .feature file and click on "Run"
+> - Right click on .feature file in resourcs/features and click on "Run"
+> - Righ click on TestRunner.class file

 ## Steps To Run selenium and rest-assured Scripts
 - In Intellij termninal execute appium command mentioned in "Execution from Terminal"